mildronize/react-typescript-guidebook/README.md

-# React in Action 2021
+# React TypeScript in Action 2021

 ## Welcome